2.1.11. Beacon detect engine

 The detailed information is given in the table (Counters of the source part of logs).

-The engine status is displayed in `Health checks` screen if the engine has been activated: to check see `Beacon detect` screen.
+The engine status is displayed in the `Health checks` screen if the engine has been activated: to check see `Beacon detect` screen (Beacon command).

-The engine can be activated if the installed Licence allows it ; see the `License` screen.
+The engine can be activated if the installed license allows it; see the `License` screen.

 There are updates for the engine.

-These updates can be done manually or scheduled via Threat DB update.
+These updates can be done manually or scheduled via the Threat DB update command.

-2.1.10.3.3.
-Beacon Detect configuration engine and management of the ignored destination list
+2.1.11.3.3.
+Beacon detect configuration engine and management of the ignored destination list

 The management interface is used: